 - The quality and quantity of water required by each process in the dairy can vary.

-- Understanding water flow through the dairy can help to identify areas where water can be reduced and/or reused.
+- Understanding water flow through the dairy can help to identify areas where water can be reduced or reused.

-Essential to responsible water management on the farm is the understanding of where and how much is used.
+The understanding of where and how much is used is essential to responsible water management on the farm.
 This requires the ability to measure it.

 Knowing how much water is used helps with planning water needs, storage requirements and potential improvements to the security of supply, particularly during times of shortages.
 It can also be useful in identifying where water savings can be made.